 Why PSIM?

 Poverty Studies students hail from every college and school at Notre Dame and major in many different disciplines.
-Few universities or colleges offer a Poverty Studies minor, but Notre Dame graduates about 40 Poverty Studies students each year.
+Few universities or colleges offer a Poverty Studies minor, making this a distinctive academic experience.

-Each Poverty Studies student has a unique story about the experiences that brought them to this minor and what motivates them to become someone who addresses poverty in whatever they decide to do in their professional and personal life.
-Here are some of the stories from current students and alumni
+Poverty Studies student has a unique story about the experiences that brought them to this minor and what motivates them to become someone who addresses poverty in their professional and personal life.

 “I seek to gain awareness and take action against the pervasive inequities in modern society.” – Elizabeth Heindenreich ’21